hspec/hspec/doc/writing-specs.markdown

     it "can parse integers" $ do
       read "10" `shouldBe` (10 :: Int)

-    it "can parse floting-point numbers" $ do read "2.5" `shouldBe` (2.5 :: Float)
+    it "can parse floating-point numbers" $ do read "2.5" `shouldBe` (2.5 :: Float)
 ```